newgeko/protokin/core/medium_template.md

 # 2. The Mirage of Disagreement
 (250–350 words)

-Même structure, mais ajout critique :

-👉 introduire une **faille de projection**

-La plupart des débats supposent :

-- un objet unique
-- une réalité stable
+Restate the apparent assumption:

+- one object
+- one reality
-- plusieurs opinions
+- multiple interpretations

-Mais ici, ajouter explicitement :
+Then introduce the instability:

 > This assumption hides a deeper instability: the object itself is not held constant across descriptions.

-Introduire les familles de description :
+Introduce three families of description (adaptable to context):

-- causal / statistical
+- causal / statistical (systems, mechanisms, probabilities)
-- normative / institutional
+- normative / institutional (rules, responsibilities, legitimacy)
-- experiential / situated
+- experiential / situated (lived, phenomenological, first-person or local access)

-⚠️ Nouvelle contrainte :
+⚠️ Constraint:

-Ne pas dire qu’ils “diffèrent”.
-Dire qu’ils **ne persistent pas sous les mêmes conditions de validation**.
+Do NOT say “they differ.”

+Instead:

+- they do not persist under the same conditions of validation
+- each requires a different form of stabilization to exist as an “object”

+Each regime implicitly reconstructs what counts as “the thing itself.”

 ---

 # 3. Mapping the Descriptive Regimes
 (400–500 words)

-⚠️ Modification importante : cette section devient dynamique, pas descriptive.
+This section is dynamic, not taxonomic.

 ## Regime A / B / C

-Pour chaque régime :
+For each regime:

-- what it stabilizes under pressure
+### 1. What it stabilizes under pressure
+What remains coherent when the system is stressed?

+### 2. Its internal concept of error
+Not “mistake” in general, but:
-- what counts as failure inside it
+- what counts as failure *inside its own logic*
-- what it systematically cannot perceive
-- what it erases when it expands

-### ⚠️ Nouvelle règle structurale :

-Chaque régime doit être décrit avec **son propre concept d’erreur**.
+### 3. Its blind spot
+What it cannot see *as long as it remains inside itself*

+### 4. Its expansion paradox
+What gets erased or distorted when it tries to become universal

 ---

-## Constraint: Asymmetric Blindness Rule

-Chaque régime doit contenir :
+⚠️ Structural rule:

+Each regime must include:

 > a structural blind spot that becomes visible only from another regime

 ---

-## Transition line renforcée :
+### Transition line (mandatory):

 > The conflict does not arise from disagreement, but from mutual attempts to universalize local constraints.

 ---

 # 3.5 Residual Zone (NEW — CRITIQUE)
 (150–200 words)

-Toute analyse complète doit inclure :

-> ce qui ne peut être stabilisé dans aucun régime

-Exemples :

-- expériences non agrégables
-- décisions sans justification complète
+Every analysis must acknowledge a remainder.

+Describe:

+- experiences that cannot be aggregated
+- decisions that cannot be fully justified within any regime
-- anomalies locales persistantes
+- anomalies that persist without resolution
-- contextes perdus dans la traduction
+- contextual meanings lost in translation

-⚠️ Nouvelle règle :
+⚠️ Constraint:

-Ne jamais expliquer cette zone.

-Seulement la **pointer comme limite structurelle**.
+Do NOT explain this zone.

+Do NOT integrate it.

+Only indicate its presence as a structural limit.

+It is not a mystery.

+It is a boundary condition.

 ---

 # 4. The Three Frictions
 (350–450 words)

-Transformation majeure :

-👉 les frictions deviennent des **instabilités de passage**, pas des “tests”
+Frictions are not “problems.”

+They are **translation failures between regimes**.

 ---

 ## Friction 1 — Scale Drift (T3)

-Quand une structure locale devient universelle sans médiation.

-⚠️ Nouvelle formulation :
+When a local description is extended globally without mediation.

 > What disappears when locality is expanded into abstraction?